-Open & Airy
+Keep It Open and Airy

 In a picturesque, windowed room like this, taking a modern and sleek approach to designing a dining room is a no-brainer.
 Natural materials and muted tones take center stage here, echoing the landscape outside and infusing the space with a feeling of calm that's welcoming and casual, not stuffy.
-Low chairs with an appealing midcentury design keep from obscuring the view, while organic materials on the light fixture and ceiling draw the eye subtly upward.
-In short, this space is a masterclass in balance and serenity.

 This dining room just goes to show that achieving a chic, modern vibe can be subtle, too.
 In place of a traditional matching set of 6 dining chairs, this design substitutes in a long bench with playful patterned pillows at one side.
-This less-formal setup also makes use of chairs without arms at the "head" and "foot" of the table, achieving a sleek look even while incorporating deco-inspired elements.
-Finally, a sprawling light fixture completes the look—lending one more unexpected element to the vignette.

 Round dining tables are quickly replacing large rectangular ones as a go-to, and we're fully on board.
 Not only are round tables better adapted to uniquely shaped spaces, but we think they make for better conversation, too.
 This modern option balances sleek lines with cozy warmth, topping Eames-style chairs with soft sheepskin throws.
 But the piece de resistence is the light fixture, which is a true showstopper.